Skip to content

 Efficient, low-impact, and intentionally designed

-Constructed using volumetric methods at Knickerbocker Group’s Wiscasset prefabrication facility, the Aster Pod was delivered and assembled on-site in just 12 weeks.
+Constructed using volumetric methods, Aster was delivered and assembled on-site in just 12 weeks.
 The all-electric home features dense-pack wood fiber insulation, triple-glazed windows, and high-performance heat pumps, ensuring year-round comfort with minimal energy use.

 Sunlit, soulful living